alvinjaison/python-sqlite/README.md

-1. Clone this repository to your local machine: git clone https://github.com/alvinjaison/python-sqlite.git css
+1. Clone this repository to your local machine: git clone https://github.com/alvinjaison/python-sqlite.git

-2. Navigate to the cloned repository directory: cd python-sqlite
+3. Navigate to the cloned repository directory: cd python-sqlite

 4. Run the code to create the database.
 The database will be created in the same directory with the name `my_database.db`: